omni-network/omni/docs/site/docs/develop/xapp/example.md

 }
 ```

 Note that not only does `isXCall` check with the portal that the current transaction is an `xcall`, it also confirms the sender is the portal itself.
 This helps avoid mistaking calls later in an `xcall` stacktrace with the original `xcall`.
-Using this helper, we can ensure that `greet()` can only every be called via an `xcall`.
+Using this helper, we can ensure that `greet()` can only ever be called via an `xcall`.

 ```solidity
 function greet(string calldata greeting) external xrecv  {